Markus Büchler: Medical and scientific career

 Markus W. Büchler is a surgical expert for diseases of the gastrointestinal tract and especially the hepatobiliary system.
 His surgical focus is on hepatobiliary, colorectal, and pancreatic surgery and transplant surgery.
 As a surgeon, he has developed new surgical methods and, with his staff in Heidelberg, carries out more than 800 operations at the pancreas per year.
 At his initiative, the European Pancreas Center was established at Heidelberg University Hospital.
 As an academic surgeon, he specializes in translational medicine, oncological surgery and the development of new surgical techniques.
 He is co-author of more than 2,500 scientific publications focused on gastrointestinal cancers, pancreatic diseases and clinical surgical issues.

 Among others, Markus Büchler was elected president of the Swiss Society for Visceral Surgery in 1999 and 2000, vice-president of the Swiss Surgical Society in 2000, president of the European Pancreatic Club in 2002, president of the International Hepato-Pancreato-Biliary Association (IHPBA, 2006–2008), chairman of the German Society for General and Visceral Surgery (DGAV) for the 2010-2011 period and president of the German Surgical Society of Surgery (DGCH) in 2012.
-He acts as an editor and a member of editorial boards of international medical journals., has been Editor-in-Chief of Digestive Surgery since 1995, and since 2010 he is Editor-in-Chief of Langenbeck's Archives of Surgery.
+He acts as an editor and a member of editorial boards of international medical journals., has been Editor-in-Chief of Digestive Surgery since 1995, and from 2010 until 2023 he was Editor-in-Chief of Langenbeck's Archives of Surgery.